petesavitsky/jobcoin/README.md

 This is a Maven managed Spring Boot based Java application.

 To run via command line, you must have maven installed.
 From the project's root directory, you can use the command `mvn spring-boot:run`.
-It is also possible to run via the included jar using `java -jar target/jobcoin-mixer-0.0.1-SNAPSHOT.jar`
+It is also possible to run by building a jar and using `java -jar target/jobcoin-mixer-0.0.1-SNAPSHOT.jar`

 The application will start and listen at localhost:8080.
 There is a UI with instsructions for initiating a mixing transaction.